EAimTY/tuic/README.md

                         arguments will override the configuration file
         --port SERVER_PORT
                         Set the server listening port
-        --token TOKEN   Set the token for TUIC authentication --certificate CERTIFICATE
+        --token TOKEN   Set the token for TUIC authentication.
+This option can be used multiple times to set multiple tokens.
+        --certificate CERTIFICATE
                         Set the X.509 certificate.
 This must be an end-entity certificate